 Preview.
 Once you’re done writing, hit the Preview button in the top right of your screen to see what your post will look like.

-Save, schedule or publish your post.
-WordPress has an autosave feature which automatically saves your writing every few minutes.
+Save, schedule, or publish your post.
+WordPress has an autosave feature, which automatically saves your writing every few minutes.

 Keep a post in Draft mode and come back to it later if it’s not ready to go live.
-See all your drafts by going to Posts > All Posts.

 If your post is ready to be published, you can publish it immediately or schedule it to be published at a future day and time.

 Don’t forget to set your timezone first (Settings > General)!
 Also, setting the date and time is not enough.
 You must also click the “Schedule” button at the top of the page.

 Post visibility.
 You have other options in the Status & Visibility box as well.
-You can make your post public, private or password protected.
+You can make your post public, private, or password protected.

 Password protected means anyone who wants to see the post has to type in the password you set before seeing the post.

 In WordPress, this is done by installing a new WordPress theme.

 There are a lot!
 However, it’s easy to go overboard.

 Your site should be fast and should work well on all devices, from phones to tablets to desktops.

-Find the theme you want on its own site and purchase it.
+Find the theme you want on its site and purchase it.
 You’ll be given instructions to download it to your computer after purchase.

 Search if you know the name of your desired theme, or click the “Add New” button at the top of the page to browse.

 Install your new WordPress theme.
 If you found a theme via your WordPress Dashboard, simply click the Install button.

 If you purchased a premium theme elsewhere, it will come packaged in a zip file.
 (The zipped file is what you will need for the following step, so if your computer automatically unzips zipped files, locate the zipped version on your computer before moving on.)

 To activate a new theme, go to Appearance > Themes.
 Hover over the theme you want and click Activate.

 Set up widgets & menus.
-WordPress widgets allow you to easily put chunks of information in your sidebar, footer or other places on your site.
+WordPress widgets allow you to quickly put chunks of information in your sidebar, footer, or other places on your site.
 Your options for widgets will depend on the theme you use.
 Go to Appearance > Widgets.
 Drag and drop widgets from the left side of the page to the sidebars and footer on the right side.
 Use the tiny down arrows to edit the content within.
 Always save!

 Again, menu options will depend on your theme.
 If you’re using a premium theme, consult the help documentation for instructions to set your menus up.

 Every web site need contact forms to interact with the visitors.